ASUS ROG Crosshair X670E Hero vs ASUS ROG Strix X670E-I Gaming WiFi

 When does ASUS ROG Crosshair X670E Hero win?+

-You are building a high-end system with multiple GPUs or numerous NVMe drives.
-You require extensive connectivity and expansion options for peripherals and storage.
-You prefer the larger ATX form factor for easier building and better airflow in a standard case.
+You are building a high-end system with multiple GPUs or numerous storage devices.
+You require extensive connectivity and expansion options for peripherals and future upgrades.
+You prefer an ATX form factor for easier building and better cooling potential in larger cases.

 When does ASUS ROG Strix X670E-I Gaming WiFi win?+

-You are building a compact Mini-ITX system where space is a premium.
-You want to save money while still getting the full X670E chipset features.
-You only need a single PCIe x16 slot and a couple of M.2 drives for your build.
+You are building a compact Mini-ITX system where space is a critical constraint.
+You want to save money while still getting the full X670E chipset features and AM5 compatibility.
+Your build only requires a single GPU and a limited number of storage drives.

 Are the prices live or MSRP?+